Top 50 Best End of the World Movies In 2025 [Apocalypse Movies To Watch]

 Average

-The heartwarming and hilarious story received critical acclaim for its animation, voice performances, themes, humor, and LGBT representation.
+The film earned widespread critical acclaim for its inventive animation, strong voice performances, memorable humor, heartfelt themes, and meaningful LGBT representation.

 9